The intensification of winter mid-latitude storms in the Southern Hemisphere

-In order to use the signal-to-noise ratio approach we first ensure that climate models adequately capture the internal variability of the storms' trends, and thus can be used to assess the 'noise'.
-To compare the internal variability of the storms' trends we calculate the standard deviation across all 10-year, 20-year and 30-year trends in models and reanalyses over the detrended 1979-2018 period.
-Similarly, we calculate the standard deviation across all trends of the same length from the long pre-industrial control runs.
-We find that reanalyses and climate models have similar 10-, 20- and 30-year trends variability (Supplementary Fig.~5).
-Thus, climate models can be used to evaluate the internal variability of the storms' trends.
+In order to use the signal-to-noise ratio approach we first ensure that climate models adequately capture the internal variability of the storm tracks' trends, and thus can be used to assess the 'noise'.
+To compare the internal variability of the trends we calculate the standard deviation across all 10-year, 20-year and 30-year trends in models and reanalyses over the detrended 1979-2018 period.
+Similarly, we calculate the standard deviation across all trends of the same length from the pre-industrial control runs.
+We find that reanalyses and climate models have similar 10-, 20- and 30-year trends variability (Extended Data Fig.~3).
+Thus, climate models can be used to evaluate the internal variability of the storm tracks' trends.

 The time of emergence of the intensification of mid-latitude EKE and $v'm'$ is shown in Fig.~\ref{fig:TOE}.
 The intensification signal of EKE in reanalyses emerged from the internal climate variability in the late '90s-early '00s (Fig.~\ref{fig:TOE}a).
 In contrast, the weaker strengthening in climate models significantly delays the emergence of the signal; the EKE intensification will emerge around 2050 in the multi-model mean, with standard deviation of $\pm14$ years.
 Similarly, the strengthening of $v'm'$ in reanalyses emerged around 2010 (Fig.~\ref{fig:TOE}b), while the emergence in climate models is projected to occur only around 2055 in the multi-model mean with standard deviation of $\pm14$ years.
-This highlights that, by underestimating the magnitude of the storms' changes, climate models may also underestimate the timing of executing adaption and mitigation strategies in Southern Hemisphere mid-latitudes.
+This highlights that, by underestimating the magnitude of the storm tracks' changes, climate models may also underestimate the timing of executing adaption and mitigation strategies in Southern Hemisphere mid-latitudes.